osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 ## `Update Stream Owner`

-Update the `Owner` of the specified stream.
+Updates the `Owner` of the specified stream.
 For more information, see [Access Control](xref:accessControl).

 ### Request
  ```text